harness/developer-hub/release-notes/continuous-error-tracking.md

 ##### Fixed issues

-- Unable to edit notifications created in the SRM module when using the CET module.(CET-1295)
+- Notifications created in the SRM module could not be edited when using the CET module.(CET-1295)

   This issue has been resolved.
 Now, you can edit notifications within the CET module, even if they were originally created in the SRM module.